nose-devs/nose2/docs/dev/contributing.rst

 Also, core devs should not merge their own work -- again, unless it's trivial -- without giving other developers a chance to review it.
-The basic worfklow should be to do the work in a topic branch in your fork then post a pull request for that branch, whether you're a core developer or other contributor.
+The basic workflow should be to do the work in a topic branch in your fork then post a pull request for that branch, whether you're a core developer or other contributor.